We have chosen Being There as our organisation of the month

 Access training and support: You’ll receive training and continued support from your branch manager with one-to-one volunteer supervision enabling you to feedback your experiences and continually shape the service.
 You can also attend bi-annual volunteer support/social meetings to share your experiences with other volunteers and make new friends.

 Giving back: Seeing the difference you can make in someone’s life is wonderful, and a huge confidence boost.
 Whether you’re looking to get back into work, retrain in a new field or want to give something back to your community, volunteering with Being There is a great experience!

 Flexible: Volunteering for Being There will hopefully be a long-term commitment, but we only ask for 2-3 hours of your time each week for befriending/listening and/or group support volunteering and these can be easily fitted around other commitments such as looking after your family, part time work or studies.
 You can also choose what days/hours you would like to volunteer as a transport driver.

-Rewarding: Volunteering with Being There may help you to develop new interests and skills and a deeper understanding of the issues and challenges faced by the people we support.
-We hope you find that volunteering with us is a mutually rewarding experience where you get as much out of it as the person you support!
+Rewarding: Volunteering with Being There may help you to develop new interests and skills and a deeper understanding of the issues and challenges faced by the people they support.
+They hope you find that volunteering with them is a mutually rewarding experience where you get as much out of it as the person you support!

 Quotes from a volunteer and person supported by Being There:

 Mary a recent user of the Being There service says...